Paweł Hlib

 Paweł Hlib (born 20 February 1986 in Poland) is a former motorcycle speedway rider from Poland.

 Career

 Hlib won the Team Speedway Junior World Championship in 2005, 2006 and 2007 and became the Individual Polish Under-21 Champion in 2007.

+In 2004 he was due to make his debut for Eastbourne Eagles in the British leagues but changed his mind about riding for them.
+However, in 2006 he joined Coventry Bees for the 2006 Elite League speedway season.

 In December 2008, he joined the Poland national team.
 Hlib stated that he would like to join the German team because he has German citizenship as well.

 He returned to ride in Poland during 2019, for Wilki Krosno.
 It was his final season in Poland.